Protein – one of our life elixirs

 What happens with a protein surplus?

 Unlike an excess of carbohydrates and fats, our body is unable to store too much protein so easily.
 Although our muscles are a storage place for proteins.
 But before our body goes to our muscles for energy, it first uses the carbohydrate and fat reserves.
-In contrast, increased intake of animal (!) proteins is associated with a high intake of cholesterol and saturated fats.
+In contrast, increased intake of animal (!) proteins are associated with a high intake of cholesterol and saturated fats.
 This also includes diabetes mellitus type II, coronary heart disease and chronic degenerative diseases such as Alzheimer’s disease.
 Diseases of the detoxification organs such as the kidneys increase with increasing protein intake.
 In addition, numerous studies show a strong correlation between milk proteins and acne.
 A look at the gym between the whole protein shakes with whey protein shows that this species is prone to strong, purulent rashes and pimples.
 These relationships have been found in studies only with an oversupply of animal protein.
 One more reason to cover its protein needs with vegetable foods.

 Nutrition and aging researcher Valter Longo from the University of Southern California in Los Angeles puts it in a nutshell.
 He emphasizes that one of the most important results of his years of work is that high-protein diets (animal protein) harm health similarly to smoking.
 It is noteworthy that the results were not from animal experiments, but involved about 6400 people.
 He showed that the risk of developing cancer increased fourfold with an increased intake of animal protein.
 In addition, Longo’s studies showed that a high-protein diet plays a very critical role in tumor patients and cancer patients.
-As already mentioned, proteins are very important in growth, and this is the case not only for benign, but also for malignant cells.
+As already mentioned, proteins are very important in growth, and this is the case not only for benign but also for malignant cells.

 The difference between plant and animal protein

-In contrast to animal protein, studies show that the plant-based, vegan variant is not only non-harmful, but also very beneficial and can protect against disease.
+In contrast to animal protein, studies show that the plant-based, vegan variant is not only non-harmful but also very beneficial and can protect against disease.
 Above all, elevated blood pressure and increased risk of diabetes are associated with animal protein (here a study on this).
-But the opposite is true for plant protein: a lower blood pressure and a lower risk of diabetes.
+But the opposite is true for plant protein: lower blood pressure and a lower risk of diabetes.
 Especially the probability of getting cancer is strongly related to animal protein intake.
 Not only studies of the renowned Harvard University support this hypothesis.

 It is not fully understood why this is happening.
 In principle one could think that amino acids are first of all amino acids, no matter from which source they come from.
 Nevertheless, the fact that the intake of animal sources of protein can also absorb other undesirable substances such as cholesterol and trans fatty acids should not be ignored.
 It does not matter if it’s organic or not.
 In the case of vegetable foods, on the other hand, vitamins, minerals, fiber, antioxidants and trace elements are also included.
 As soon as there are new scientific findings, I will keep you up to date.